floswald/psidR/readme.md

 this package attempts to help the task of building a panel data. the user can either

 1. download ASCII data from the server to disk and process with Stata or SAS to generate .dta or .csv files as input; or
-2. there is an option to directly download into an R data.frame via SAScii (caution it takes long).
+2. there is an option to directly download into an R data.frame via SAScii (*caution* it takes long: the individual index has about 280MB in ASCII)

 To build the panel, the user must specify the variable names in each wave of the questionnaire.

-In case you go for option 1,
+#### In case you go for option 1

 * download the zipped family data from [http://simba.isr.umich.edu/Zips/ZipMain.aspx](http://simba.isr.umich.edu/Zips/ZipMain.aspx)
   * run any of the contained program statements in each of the downloaded folders
 * download the cross-year individual file